 - Preheat oven to 350 degrees Fahrenheit.
 Line a rimmed half sheet baking sheet with parchment paper.

-- Let them cool fully at room temperature before dipping in the chocolate.
+- Allow macaroons to cool.
+Transfer to a cooling rack and let them cool fully at room temperature before dipping in chocolate.
 For quicker results, stick them in your freezer to chill before dipping.
+I prefer to freeze them for at least one hour before dipping.

-- Once the macaroons have fully cooled and hardened, dip the bottoms in the melted chocolate.
-Place on a flat surface lined with parchment paper.
+- Dip and drizzle with chocolate.
+Once the macaroons have fully cooled and hardened, dip the bottoms in the melted chocolate and place on a flat surface lined with parchment paper.
 Use a fork or spoon to drizzle more chocolate overtop if desired.
-Sprinkle with flaky sea salt if desired.
+Sprinkle with flaky sea salt if desired as well.
 Allow the chocolate to set before serving.

 Notes

 *If you don't want to make homemade chocolate, you can also melt vegan dark chocolate chips in the microwave with 1 tablespoon of coconut oil or avocado oil.
 I typically microwave for 1 minute, stir and then microwave for another minute.
 You can also create a double boiler by bringing 2 inches of water to a rolling boil on your stovetop and placing a larger glass bowl overtop the saucepan.
 Add the chocolate and oil to the bowl and stir regularly until fully melted.
-Hu chocolate gems work well here if you want to keep it refined sugar-free.
+Hu chocolate gems work well here if you want to keep it refined sugar-free and you don't need to add any coconut oil to the Hu chocolate gems - they melt perfectly on their own.
+Use code ELAINE20 for 20% off Hu chocolate products.

 - Prep Time: 5